-The MCADD collection is organized into four broad categories of materials—
+The MCADD collection is organized into five broad categories of materials—

 Within each of these categories the collection is broken down further into geographical areas broadly defined as countries or subcontinents.
 In each of these geographic categories the files are listed in chronological order by date of original publication.
 Each file name consists of the year of publication, the title of the item (abbreviated where necessary), and, when applicable, the last name of the author.
 Thus it is possible to search the database list of filenames by author, by title, or by date of publication.